-Supermarkets have been around for a very long time and you don’t get to be that old without being wise.
-They spend billions on learning how customers think and feel when they’re shopping.
+Supermarkets spend billions on learning how customers think and feel when they’re shopping.
 Here are 7 sneaky supermarket tricks you should know about to keep the cost of your next big shop down:

 Stocking items they want to sell more of at eye-level.
 Look down and you’ll see cheaper alternatives to your usual food.

-Putting deals at the end of the isles.
+Putting ”deals” at the end of the isles.
 It’s 4 for the price of 3 – but did you only want 1?
 It’s not a deal if you buy more than you meant to.
 If you walk into the isle the products are normally located on, you’ll find better deals anyway.

 Only stocking items they want to sell more of in the smaller versions of their shops.
-Go to a megastore for your weekly shop or even better shop online!
+Visit a megastore for your weekly shop or shop online.

 Make sure you avoid paying more or eating more by taking your shopping list and sticking to it.